Longoli Simon Peter

 On the Ugandan side, we’ll now hold our government to a higher responsibility on pastoralist issues – especially so that our government walks back on imminent threats to pastoralist mobility within its borders.

 If I were attending the signing ceremony or the visit in Kobebe – an important grazing point north of Moroto Town – I would pay attention to what is not written.
 The off-script, off-the-cuff and nonverbal communications from the leaders of Uganda and Kenya might as well embody the actual policy on cross-border development.
 And if you are a local leader or pastoralist lucky to beat the bureaucracy, the gatekeepers, and have a chance to make a statement or greet them, make sure to push the leaders to act on their ‘written word’.

 It pays to be cynical, but maybe this is the time to be hopeful too.
 This might just be a modern-era Lokiriama 1973 – even though the wanainchi might be playing to the Uhu-Sevo bromance!

-The author is the Executive Director of Karamoja Development Forum.
-KDF works for a society in which pastoralist rights are respected, and invests significant resources to promote pastoralist resilience between Karamoja/Turkana.
+The author is the Executive Director of the Karamoja Development Forum.
+KDF works for a society in which pastoralist rights are respected and invests significant resources to promote pastoralist resilience between Karamoja/Turkana.